 It’s not that the “who” isn’t important, it’s just that asking “why” first sets us up to make a better choice about the who.

-Jesus suggests that a Christian’s agenda should be to “seek first the Kingdom of God and His righteousness” (Matthew 6:33).
+Jesus says a Christian’s agenda should be to “seek first the Kingdom of God and His righteousness” (Matthew 6:33).
 If marriage is a mutual pursuit of God’s Kingdom and growth in righteousness, that’s going to have a huge impact on who I choose to marry.
 Who, indeed, is the best person I can find with whom I can fulfill that call?
 Will this person inspire me to give my all for God?
 Will this person help me become the kind of person God wants me to be?

 If we want to marry well, we have to begin by extolling the practice of marrying for the right reasons.
 I believe Matthew 6:33 points us in the best direction, fortifying us against the fog of infatuation.